nigelvh/RNG/software/README.md

 Compile the daemon with:

-	gcc -lm -Wall -O k7nvh_rng.c -o k7nvh_rng
+	gcc -Wall -O k7nvh_rng.c -o k7nvh_rng -lm -std=gnu99

 After which, you can run the created executable, with the path to the RNG device being the first argument.

 	sudo ./k7nvh_rng /dev/tty.usbmodemfd1311

 Note that the path to the device will vary based on what type of system the device is connected to.
 You may see it appear as a /dev/ttyACM device on linux distributions or /dev/tty.usbmodemfd on OSX based systems. /dev/tty.usbmodemfd1311 is included above as an example.

 The software will daemonize, and will create/make use of three files on your system.